Chondria/SiB/docs/deep-dive-into-storage-part-1.md

 This is the first part of the series on Substrate storage.
 We will build a comprehensive knowledge of how data is handled and stored within the context of Substrate.
-This series will cover abstractions and primitive data structures supported by Substrate and will mention notable caveats and relevant code implementations.
+This part of the series will cover abstractions and primitive data structures supported by Substrate and will mention notable caveats and relevant code implementations.

 >Help us measure our progress and improve Substrate in Bits content by filling out our living [feedback form](https://airtable.com/shr7CrrZ5zqlhWEUD).